operand/agency/README.md

 If you run the above python script, after a short boot time you can visit the web app at `localhost:$WEB_APP_PORT` and you should see a simple chat interface.

-The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to intelligently interact with the other agents in the environment, including running commands on the host, or chatting with "Chatty".
+The following is a screenshot of a conversation that showcases `OpenAIFunctionAgent`'s ability to intelligently interact with the other agents in the environment, including running commands on the host, or chatting with "Chatty".